Latin American and Caribbean Center on Health Sciences Information: Description

-The center is located in the campus of the Universidade Federal de São Paulo – Unifesp (Federal University of São Paulo).
-Since its foundation in 1967, BIREME is established by the agreement between PAHO, Brazilian Ministry of Health, Brazilian Ministry of Education, Secretary of Health of the State of São Paulo, and Unifesp.
+The center is located on the campus of the Universidade Federal de São Paulo – Unifesp (Federal University of São Paulo).
+Since its foundation in 1967, BIREME is established by an agreement between PAHO, the Brazilian Ministry of Health, the Brazilian Ministry of Education, the Secretary of Health of the State of São Paulo, and Unifesp.
 Since 2009, the agreement coexists with the process of implementation of the new legal statute approved by the 49th Directing Council of PAHO.

 BIREME has met the growing demand for up-to-date scientific literature from the Brazilian health systems and the communities of healthcare researchers, professionals and students.
 In 1982, its name changed to the current Latin American and Caribbean Center on Health Sciences Information, as to better express its dedication to the strengthening and expansion of the flow of scientific and technical health information across the region, but it kept the acronym.

-Networking, based on decentralization, the development of local capacities, the sharing of information resources, developing cooperative products and services, and on designing common methodologies, has been the foundation of BIREME's technical cooperation work.
+Networking, based on decentralization, the development of local capacities, the sharing of information resources, developing cooperative products and services, and designing common methodologies, has been the foundation of BIREME's technical cooperation work.
 The center established itself as an international model that fosters professional education through managerial and technical information and the adoption of information and communication paradigms that best meet local needs.

 The main objectives which support the existence of BIREME are the following: